Average Health Insurance Cost in 2025

 How much does health insurance cost from different companies?

-Health insurance costs between $481 and $603 per month from the biggest companies.
+Health insurance costs between $507 and $631 per month from the five biggest companies.

 Most large health insurance companies have cheap rates.
-Kaiser Permanente has the cheapest rates, while Blue Cross Blue Shield (BCBS) has the most expensive rates.
-But BCBS is made up of smaller regional companies, and its rates might be cheap in your area.
+Kaiser Permanente has the cheapest rates, while UnitedHealthcare (UHC) has the most expensive rates.
+But health insurance rates vary by state, so UHC may be a good deal depending on where you live.

 Find Cheap Health Insurance Quotes in Your Area